ckeditor/ckeditor5-package-generator/README.md

 Once your package is generated, you can change your working directory to that of the package, and use the available scripts:

 * `test` - allow executing tests for the package.
 Available modifiers:
-    * `--coverage` - to create the code coverage raport,
+    * `--coverage` - to create the code coverage report,
     * `--watch` - to observe the source files (the command does not end after executing tests)
     * `--source-map` - to generate source maps of sources,
     * `--verbose` - to print additional webpack logs.